BenzNatthawat/creator-webapp/readme.txt

 = Does this theme support any plugins? =

-underscores includes support for WooCommerce and for Infinite Scroll in Jetpack.
+creator-webapp includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==